What is Anglicanism?

-A rich worship experience is a key component of the Anglican heritage with an interactive liturgy and emphasis on the sacraments instituted by Jesus.
+A participatory worship is a key component of the Anglican heritage with an interactive liturgy and emphasis on the sacraments instituted by Jesus.
 While reflecting the historic traditions of the early church, we intentionally embrace a mosaic of relevant current expressions of worship in order to connect with people’s hearts and minds, leading them toward a vibrant relationship with Jesus.